Cisco-Talos/Mussels/README.md

 ### Development

-If you're able, consider making a fix yourself and submitting a pull request.
+If you find a bug and you're able to craft a fix yourself, consider submitting the fix in pull request.
 Your help will be greatly appreciated.

-_By submitting a contribution to the Mussels project, you acknowledge and agree to assign Cisco Systems, Inc the copyright for the contribution._
+_By submitting a contribution to the Mussels project, you acknowledge and agree to assign Cisco Systems, Inc the copyright for the contribution.
+If you submit a significant contribution such as a new feature or capability or a large amount of code, you may be asked to sign a contributors license agreement comfirming that Cisco will have copyright license and patent license and that you are authorized to contribute the code._

 #### Mussels Development Setup